jagarcell/iServiceAutoLocal/README.md

           > loading App\DataFixtures\AppFixtures
        vagrant@iserviceautolocal:~/code$

 You are all set!
-You can start testing the API sending the requests to http://127.0.0.1:8000
+You can start testing the API sending requests to http://127.0.0.1:8000

 You can find the API documentation at https://app.swaggerhub.com/apis/jagarcell/iServiceAutoAPI/0.1